oyster-catcher/heli_tutor/README.md

 Note that the messages and rules file are in columns where the first line names the columns and columns are tab separated.
-Here is a very simple example where we tell the pilot whether to turn right or left to point the aircraft on a specific bearing
+Here is a very simple example where we tell the pilot whether to turn right or left to point the aircraft on a specific bearing.

+Create these files in the ht_exercises/ directory.

 steer.msg: